Mark Hemel

 Mark Hemel (born 1966 in Emmen, Netherlands) is a Dutch architect and designer, and co-founder (with Barbara Kuit) of the Amsterdam-based architectural practice Information Based Architecture.
-He is best known as an architect of the Canton Tower in Guangzhou.
+He is one of the architects of the Canton Tower in Guangzhou.

-Mark Hemel's view
+Personal views

-Mark's focus is on "global architecture".
-His main interest is to play a role in the expression and development of our contemporary culture.
-In his view, architecture can play an important and positive role in shedding light on potential routes "our" global culture could take.
+According to Hemel's discussion with Humans of Architecture, his focus is on "global architecture".
+His main interest being the expression and development of contemporary culture.
+In his view, architecture can play an important and positive role in shedding light on potential routes global culture could take.

-Mark Hemel: "The next generation of planners, architects and designers will have to get used thinking big, so making reference to big environmental challenges and major expected world population dynamics.
+Hemel stated, "the next generation of planners, architects and designers will have to get used to thinking big, so making reference to big environmental challenges and major expected world population dynamics.
 Architects in particular will find themselves less and less powerful.
 We therefore have to focus on making our work more "information based" or we might get side-lined and more and more irrelevant".

-His solution is to strive for 'TRUE' integration of the different aspects of design and planning, starting with small steps at the time.
-He pleads for getting rid of the modern valuation-system of measuring everything in terms of money, efficiency and functionality, and instead calls for a more holistic valuation system that weighs small but essential and strategic influences against the more superficial obvious influences.
-Mark proclaims that "recent decades of science have shown us that we should not ignore the small, and that we should focus on the interrelationship of seemingly independent things.
-The world is a global world: everything in it, including the people, form one holistic whole.
-We should go beyond Modernism's mayor fault: splitting problems into sub-sets in order to solve them independently, in the process destroying the interrelationship."

-He therefore pleads for "biological intelligence" to be introduced in the architecture and planning professions.
-Hemel is currently working on a book in which the term "biological intelligence" will be introduced.
+He aims for "biological intelligence" to be introduced in the architecture and planning professions.
+Hemel is working on a book in which the term "biological intelligence" will be introduced.

 Influences

-Hemel was educated by American theorist Jeffrey Kipniss and UK architect Zaha Hadid as well as Dutch architects Herman Herzberger and Carel Weeber.
-He was particularly influenced by the books of Richard Dawkins (The Selfish Gene 1976) Kevin Kelly (Out of Control 1995), Ilya Prigogine (Order Out of Chaos 1984) and Douglas Hofstadter (Gödel, Escher, Bach).
+Hemel was educated by American theorist Jeffrey Kipnis and UK architect Zaha Hadid as well as Dutch architects Herman Herzberger and Carel Weeber.
+He was particularly influenced by the books of Richard Dawkins (The Selfish Gene 1976), Kevin Kelly (Out of Control 1995), Ilya Prigogine (Order Out of Chaos 1984), and Douglas Hofstadter (Gödel, Escher, Bach).
 After his post graduate studies at the Architectural Association in London, Mark began teaching at the AA.

-Besides an interest for everything that evolved or subconsciously developed, Mark also has a great interest in mathematics and geometry.
+Besides an interest for everything that evolved or subconsciously developed, Mark also takes interest in mathematics and geometry.
 During his studies in Delft, he pursued mathematical courses in chaos theory.
-The reason for his interest in this is that chaos theory seems to explain why Modernism, in its purest form, is doomed to lead to disaster, and that the alternative "synthesis and integration" bears much more prospect.
+The reason for his interest in chaos theory is that it seems to explain why Modernism is doomed to lead to disaster, and that the alternative "synthesis and integration" bears much more prospect.